The Teacher Regulation Branch (TRB), part of the Ministry of Education, works within

 a week, forty weeks a year, for thirteen years.
 This intense interaction has an

 immense impact on children's intellectual, emotional and physical development.
-The
+BC's

-TRB works to ensure that certificate holders are well-educated and prepared for
+teacher regulatory structure works to ensure that certificate holders are well-educated

-their important work with children and the responsibility they share with parents
+and prepared for their important work with children and the responsibility they

-As the operational arm of the regulatory structure, the TRB provides administrative
+As the operational arm, the TRB provides administrative support to the regulatory

-The TRB is the branch of the Ministry of Education responsible for:
+The TRB is the branch of the Ministry of Education that supports regulatory responsibility

 - assessing applicants for certification